Docker Containers aren’t better or worse than Virtual Machines(VMs), but in my experience, the latter is much better. Let me tell you why.

 Previously, I mentioned Docker Containers are a good alternative to Virtual Machines because they consume less disk space.
 Well, this might not be 100% true.

-Similar to Virtual Machines images, Docker Images consume disk space.
-If you’re not careful enough you’ll end up using all your HDD space.
-You have be mindful about the base image you use to build your images, what dependencies are downloaded, and know a few key points to use less disk space as possible when building your images.
+Similar to Virtual Machine images, Docker Images consume disk space.
+If you’re not careful enough, you’ll end up using all your HDD space.
+You have to be mindful about the base image you use to build your images, what dependencies are downloaded, and know a few key points to use as little disk space as possible when building your images.

-In the end, for the developer who only wants a portable environment, this make no difference than using a virtual machine.
+In the end, for the developer who only wants a portable environment, this makes no difference than using a virtual machine.

 This is when Docker Alpine steps in.
 What’s Docker Alpine?
-It’s a Docker Image that has all important stuff to run Linux and leaves out everything that is no strictly required.
+It’s a Docker Image that has all the important stuff to run Linux and leaves out everything that is not strictly required.

 By using Alpine, you can really create slim Docker Images.
-It brings the benefit that your images will build faster, your containers will be build much faster, and you’ll use less disk space.
+It brings the benefit that your images will build faster, your containers will be built much faster, and you’ll use less disk space.

 Of course, it comes with its own set of problems.
 I experienced one of them.